 Author: Mimi Matthews

-I chose to read and review Fair as a Star for Rosie Amber’s book review team, based on a digital copy kindly supplied by the author.
+I chose to read and review John Eyre for Rosie Amber’s book review team, based on a digital copy kindly supplied by the author.

 USA Today bestselling author Mimi Matthews writes both historical nonfiction and award-winning proper Victorian romances.
 Her novels have received starred reviews from Library Journal and Publishers Weekly, and her articles have been featured on the Victorian Web, the Journal of Victorian Culture, and in syndication at BUST Magazine.
 In her other life, Mimi is an attorney.
 She resides in California with her family, which includes a retired Andalusian dressage horse, a Sheltie, and two Siamese cats.